WWE News: ‘SmackDown’ Superstar Donating Entire ‘Crown Jewel’ Paycheck To Charity

 In less than two weeks, WWE is going to put on another pay-per-view in Saudi Arabia with Crown Jewel on Halloween.
-There was a lot of money exchanged between “The Kingdom” and the wrestling giant for this partnership and it will continue for many years.
-All superstars who end up performing at these events end up with some rather large pay days, but one is planning on giving every cent he earns to charity.
+There was a lot of money exchanged between the kingdom and the wrestling giant for this partnership, and it will continue for many years.
+All superstars who perfom at these events end up with some rather large pay days, but one is planning on giving every cent he earns to charity.

 There is no real big surprise that there is plenty of money going back-and-forth between WWE and Saudi Arabia for their deal together.
-Those who have gone over for one of the three events, so far, have earned big money too and it is quite absurd when you really think about it.
+Those who have traveled for one of the three events held so far have earned big money.

-All of those on the card for Crown Jewel will end up making a lot of money as well, but there is one superstar who wants to be generous with his earnings.
+All of those on the card for Crown Jewel will make a lot of money as well, but there is one superstar who wants to be generous with his earnings.
 Friday Night SmackDown superstar Ali hopped on Twitter on Saturday to let the world know that all of his earnings will go to charity.

 To clarify some reports, my earnings from the 10/31 event will be donated to @charitywater.